spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 To configure deployment configuration to automatically install and build Merchant Portal, change frontend dependencies and installation commands in the deployment YAML:

-1. Remove existing Yves dependencies' installation commands from deployment Yaml: `dependencies-install` and `yves-isntall-dependencies`.
+1. Remove existing Yves dependencies' installation commands from the deployment YAML: `dependencies-install` and `yves-isntall-dependencies`.
 2. Add required console commands:

 **src/Pyz/Zed/Console/ConsoleDependencyProvider.php**